-a.
+- a.
 Officers with sustained superior performance and leadership at the DEPT HEAD/XO/OIC level should be given favorable consideration.
-Proven experience across critical competency skills and mastery of PQS/ITP qualifications should be secondary considerations.
+Proven experience across critical competency skills and mastery of PQS/ITP qualifications should be secondary considerations. - b.
+SELRES officers often have doctoral degrees at the O-4 level, in line with their civilian role requirements.
+However, leadership in delivering warfighting readiness, mission execution and technical competency should be given favorable consideration.

-10. Aerospace Engineering Duty Officer (AEDO) (Engineering and Maintenance) Community Considerations
+10. Aerospace Engineering Duty Officer (AEDO) (Engineering and Maintenance) Community Considerations a.

-- a.
 Board members should carefully examine an officer's entire record to assess leadership, performance, and career potential.
-Consideration should be given to those officers that have demonstrated superior performance while mobilized, or on active-duty for operational support (ADOS) in support of the Naval Aviation Enterprise. - b.
+Consideration should be given to those officers that have demonstrated superior performance while mobilized, or on active-duty for operational support (ADOS) in support of the Naval Aviation Enterprise.

+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
 For merit reorder consideration, clear recommendations toward early promotion should accompany recognized sustained superior performance; officers should excel in billets of increasing complexity, responsibility, and scope. - c.
 Engineering (1515) officers under consideration for promotion to commander should demonstrate superior performance as a department head, Deputy Mission or IPT lead.
-Acquisition experience is essential, DAWIA legacy Level I certification in Engineering or Foundational certification in Engineering and Technical Management is highly valued.
+Acquisition experience is essential, DAWIA legacy Level I certification in Engineering or Foundational certification in Engineering and Technical Management is highly valued. - d.

-- d.
 Maintenance (1525) officers under consideration for promotion to commander should demonstrate superior performance as a department head, Deputy Mission or IPT lead.